 - The powerlessness it creates

 - Social disapproval.

 First, when a person is estranged by another, they generally do not expect it to happen.
 Studies suggest that trauma is increased when it is enacted by humans rather than an act of nature, and this is even more so when that human is a family member.

-We are biologically attached to family and socially acculturated into idea of family togetherness.
+We are biologically attached to family and socially acculturated into the idea of family togetherness.
 We do not expect an estrangement.

 Second, estrangement is ambiguous.
-It has lacks transparency, and it cannot be readily understood.
+It lacks transparency, and it cannot be readily understood.
 The loss is ambiguous because the estranged person is physically absent, but psychologically present (in the memories of the estranged person, and the triggers).
 It is not certain if the family member will ever return, so there is no finality or closure to the event.

 Third, people who have been estranged by a loved one often describe feelings of incredible powerlessness.
 When someone has been cut off, they cannot tell their side of the story, ask questions or apologize.
-Without interaction the estranged person is often left wondering and ruminating about the truth, with no means of discovering it.
+Without interaction, the estranged person is often left wondering and ruminating about the truth, with no means of discovering it.

 Estrangement of Mothers And Daughters:

 The decision to go no-contact with a family member is a deeply personal one.
 For some of us, it’s impossible to heal ourselves and remain in connection with our mothers.

 It’s still considered taboo to be estranged from one’s family; especially to be estranged from one’s mother.
 Sometimes the distance can be brief and short-term while for others, the estrangement can be permanent.
 It takes enormous strength and fortitude to follow through with this.